Our smiles shine right through our masks! We love sharing our smiles! We can see yours too!

 Why We Wear Face Covers

-Out of an abundance of caution, we wear face covers to protect others.
+We wear face covers to protect others.
 Face covers help keep droplets from being airborne from people who have no symptoms or signs of illness.
-Wearing a face covering doesn’t protect the person wearing it.
+Wearing a face covering offers some protection for the wearer and a lot of protection for others we are around.

 Getting Children Comfortable Wearing & Seeing Face Coverings